Racism in America

 The first Jews allegedly arrived in New Amsterdam (New York) in 1654.
 They could not serve in the military but were required to pay a tax because of their non-military status by Peter Stuyvesant, the governor.
 They could not build a synagogue so all their services had to be conducted at home.
 The first Jews in America were called Sephardic as they had fled from the Catholic dominated countries of Spain and Portugal.
 Early Jews were referred to as Heebs, Kikes, Yids, Hymies, etc. The Jewish population in America has become, through much hard work, very productive and successful businessmen.
 Thanks to the efforts of men who supported the State of Israel, it too has become a thriving country in its own rite.
 Of course, other races and religions have been looked down upon by some Jewish people.
 As stated before, someone always seems to need someone else that they can look down upon.

-Other races who have been looked down upon as they arrived in America were Italians (known as Dagoes, Spaghetti Twisters, etc.) Poles (called Polacks, Meatheads, etc.), Japanese (called Japs, Nips, etc.), and those of Mexican descent, (called Wetbacks, Chili Chokers, Fence Hoppers, etc.) Nonetheless, we are all human beings, we all have to eat, sleep, drink water, go to the bathroom, work, and be what our Creator made us to be.
-As an old Proverb asks, “can the Ethiopian change his skin or the leopard his spots?”
+Other races who have been looked down upon as they arrived in America were Italians (known as Dagoes, Spaghetti Twisters, etc.) Poles (called Polacks, Meatheads, etc.), Japanese (called Japs, Nips, etc.), those of Mexican descent, (called Wetbacks, Chili Chokers, Fence Hoppers, etc.), and last, but not least, the Portuguese, (referred to as Ports, Portugees, etc.) Nonetheless, we are all human beings, we all have to eat, sleep, drink water, go to the bathroom, work, and be what our Creator made us to be.
+As an old Proverb asks, "can the Ethiopian change his skin or the leopard his spots?"
 Please forgive the use of these derogatory titles, but they were used to make a strong point!